List of Doraemon chapters

+From 2013 to 2016, KE volumes 1-200 translated into English were released in North America.

+From 2013 to 2016, Doraemon Kindle Edition volume 1–200 released digitally in English in full-color via the Amazon Kindle e-book service.

+Releases

 English releases

 The manga is in full-color available in English on Amazon Kindle in North America.
 As of October 16, 2016 a total of 200 volumes have been released.
 On December 27, 2017, the 17 Doraemon Long Stories volumes that were written by Fujiko F. Fujio were also released in full-color on Amazon Kindle.

 The same translation of the Doraemon manga used on Amazon Kindle has been published in English in print by Shogakukan Asia.
 Unlike the Amazon Kindle releases these volumes are in black and white instead of color.